johnno1962/InjectionIII/README.md

 should be able to perform injection on a iOS or tvOS device.
 For more detail and the limitations  of this new feature, see the README of the [HotReloading](https://github.com/johnno1962/HotReloading) project.

+**Standalone Injection**: Since 4.4.*+ this is now the recommended way of using injection as it contains fewer moving parts that need to be in place for injection to "just work".
+Everything injection needs can be performed inside the simulator and it automatically determines which project and build logs to use by finding the most recently modified ".xcactivitylog" file in ~/Library/Developer/Xcode/DerivedData (which is just a gzip of the most recently built project's build log).
+The file watcher will watch for all changes to source files in your home directory by default.
+As always, you need to add the `-Xlinker -interposable` "Other Linker Flags" to your project's targets and download a [binary release](https://github.com/johnno1962/InjectionIII/releases) of the app to make available the "iOSInjection.bundle" but no longer need to run the app (though it still works as it did before if you do).

 ### Limitations/FAQ